 Lead generation strategies are the various marketing tactics you use to initiate someone’s interest in your product.
 They include anything from creating a landing page to holding a virtual event.
 These are types of strategies we’ll discuss below.

 As a business owner or marketing professional, you’ll need to explore the various options and find the ones that work best for your particular business.
-It’s wise to set your focus on just a few of these strategies at a time, rather than split your efforts between all of them.
-So, start with 1-3 ideas that speak to you the most, implement them, evaluate their performance, and make an informed decision about which techniques you should prioritize.
+It’s wise to set your focus on just a few of these strategies at a time, rather than split your efforts between all of them—but still prioritize an integrated marketing approach.
+So, start with one to three ideas that speak to you the most, implement them, evaluate their performance, and make an informed decision about which techniques you should prioritize.

 12 lead generation strategies